-If all agents have strong substitutes valuations and supply is fixed, it is well known that a linear pricing Walrasian equilibrium exists \citep{Milgrom2009}.\footnote{See also \citep{Danilov2001} and \cite{Baldwin2019-a}.} The notion of strong substitutes can be readily extended to packages using the concept of demand types \citep{Baldwin2019-a}.
-An agent's demand type defines how their demand may change due to small price changes, i.e.,~which trade-offs between items (in our setup, bundles) are allowed.
-A valuation is strong substitutes if and only if it is concave and these trade-offs are one-to-one.\footnote{\cite{Baldwin2019-a} show that a valuation is strong substitutes iff it is concave and corresponds to a strong substitutes demand type.
+\paragraph{The seller's demand type.} If all agents have strong substitutes valuations and supply is fixed, it is well known that a linear-pricing Walrasian equilibrium exists \citep{Milgrom2009}.
+The notion of strong substitutes can be extended to packages using the concept of demand types \citep{Baldwin2019-a}.
+An agent's demand type defines how demand may change due to small price changes, i.e.,~the possible trade-offs between items (in our setup, bundles).
+A valuation is strong substitutes if and only if it is concave and trade-offs are one-to-one.\footnote{\cite{Baldwin2019-a} show that a valuation is strong substitutes iff it is concave and corresponds to a strong substitutes demand type.
 A demand type is specified for quasi-linear utilities by a list of vectors describing the directions in which demand could change due to an infinitesimal generic price change.
 A strong substitutes demand type is defined by vectors with at most one +1 entry, at most one -1 entry, and no other non-zero entries.
-For details, we refer to \cite{Baldwin2019-a}.} Our buyers' preferences correspond to aggregations of unit-demand agents with one-to-one trade-offs and can thus be said to be ``strong substitutes between packages''.
+For details, we refer to \cite{Baldwin2019-a}.} Our buyers' preferences correspond to aggregations of unit-demand agents with one-to-one trade-offs and can thus be said to be \emph{``strong substitutes between packages''}.
 However, for this analogy between items and bundles to be complete, one would also require a fixed supply of bundles.
 In our market, supply is given in terms of items, and the seller divides these items into packages.
-Thus, in the context of package-linear pricing, her preferences are not strong substitutes between packages, and a package-linear pricing Walrasian equilibrium may not exist.
+Thus, in the context of package-linear pricing, her preferences are not strong substitutes between packages, and a package-linear pricing Walrasian equilibrium may not always exist.